 Our choice, made again and again, feeds an addictive, self-perpetuating cycle.

-Stepping out of this cycle isn’t easy and is very much a process (though it helps to have trained, structured support, like the sort we offer in our Alchemist Eating program).
+Stepping out of this cycle isn’t easy and is very much a process (though it helps to have skillful, caring support).

 But today, as a starting point, I’ll share a Do-It-Yourself exercise in playing the tape forward…and choosing the best, most lasting pleasure possible.